MartaEspinosa-data/bikeshare_github/README.md

 ### Files used
 bikeshare.py - final project
-chicago.zip - dataset used for analysis (zipped csv file) new_york_city.zip - dataset used for analysis (zipped csv file) washington.zip - dataset used for analysis (zipped csv file)
+chicago.zip - dataset used for analysis
+new_york_city.zip - dataset used for analysis
+washington.zip - dataset used for analysis

 ### Credits
  The repository used can be find in: udacity/pdsnd_github